phetsims/unit-rates/doc/model.md

 A *double number line* is used to show that there are many (even infinitely many) pairs of numbers that have the same rate.
 The top number line corresponds to the rate's numerator; the bottom number line corresponds to the rate's denominator.
 A *marker* is added to the double number line to indicate a specific rate.
 For each double number line, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.

-And for displaying values, we (necessarily) limit the number of decimal places.
+Displayed values are (necessarily) limited to a consistent number of decimal places.
+Values are rounded to the desired number of decimal places using nearest-neighbor rounding.

 This table described the rates that appear in this simulation: